kanth1/scala/README.md

 NOTE: you cant modify the elements.
 ITS COMPLETELY IMMutable.

 -----------------------------
-Higher Order Function : A function which can take another function as parameter.
+Higher Order Function : A function which can accept another function as parameter.

 e.g.,